AidanMK/ab_test_imbalanced/README.md

 <img src="https://github.com/AidanMK/ab_test_imbalanced/blob/master/plots/trends_all.png" width="600" height="450">

 Since treated and control users have parallel trends in the pre-experiment period, a difference-in-differences methodology can be used to estimate the causal effect of the treatment.
-The regression shows that treated users increased minutes on the app by 15 percent, which is significant at the 5 percent level (standard errors are clustered at the user level).
+The regression shows that treated users increased their minutes on the app by 15 percent, which is significant at the 5 percent level (with standard errors clustered at the user level).

 *By user type*

+Next we check whether the feature had different effects for the three different user types (viewers, non-viewers, and new users).

 <img src="https://github.com/AidanMK/ab_test_imbalanced/blob/master/plots/trends_viewer.png" width="600" height="450">